 The Plastic Free July website refers to single-use plastic bags, water bottles, takeaway coffee cups and straws as the “TOP 4.”
 Replace these items with reusables: shopping bags made of natural fibers; metal or glass water bottles; and a ceramic mug or metal thermos.
 Just ditch the straws.
 My daughter has a medical condition that makes drinking with a straw easier, and even she rarely deploys her reusable metal straws.

 2. Build up your reusable arsenal

 If you decide to graduate to the next step, cut more single-use plastic such as plastic produce bags.
 I applaud the worldwide plastic shopping bag bans, but most people still stuff their reusable shopping bags with piles of plastic produce bags.
-You can easily make your own cloth produce bags or you can buy them at a shop such as Life Without Plastic.
+You can easily make your own cloth produce bags or you can buy them.
 If you need only a few onions or a couple of lemons, for example, you can skip the bag entirely.

 Other reusable alternatives to single-use plastics:

 Utensils.
 In my large-ish computer bag, I stash a set of inexpensive metal utensils that I took from my kitchen drawer.
 These really come in handy.

 Metal tiffins and containers.
 We have several LunchBots, which I love, and one double tiffin.
 I use these for lunches, storage, leftovers and shopping.

 Glass jars.
 Hoard these.
 You’ll use them for everything: storing food; shopping for food (get them tared first so you don’t pay for the weight of the jars, just for the weight of the food you put in the jars); making food (like fermented sauerkraut).
 I can never have enough jars.
 I am basically a crazy jar lady.